khanhvyho/microsoft_stock_price/README.md

 We convert into weekly data for stationary.
 This dataset has 314 observations of 4 variables.
 These variables include Week (week), Date (date), Net Price (net_price), and Mean Volume (mean_volume).

 ## Result

+- Past trading volume is not significantly associated with current net price.

+- Past net price is significantly negatively associated with current net price.

+- Current net price can be predicted using the past 5 weeks net price.